How To Build A Rock Retaining Wall?

 Step 1: Surveying the Site

-Determine the location and the dimensions of your proposed rock retaining wall.
+I always determine the location and the dimensions of the proposed rock retaining wall.
 Determining the wall’s width and the inward angle, called batter, to be incorporated is crucial to have a better mass controlling potential of the wall.
 You may mark the proposed dimensions with a string line to ensure you stay on target.

 Step 2: Organizing the Rocks